codeoverflow-org/nodecg-io-docs/docs/samples/artnet.md

     _Note:_ If you don't see monaco on the right, try reloading the page.

-6. Set the created artnet service instance to the service dependency of the artnet-console bundle.
+6. Set the created Art-Net service instance to the service dependency of the artnet-console bundle.

-    Select the artnet-console bundle and the artnet service in the left bottom dropdown and then select the service instance that should be used by the artnet-console bundle (in this case the name of the previously created artnet instance).
+    Select the artnet-console bundle and the Art-Net service in the left bottom dropdown and then select the service instance that should be used by the artnet-console bundle (in this case the name of the previously created Art-Net instance).

 7. Check the nodecg logs